youngsoul/image-classification-with-scikit-learn/README.md

 ### TL;DR

+Using a ClipEncoder along with Scikit-Learn performed significantly better than many Keras models.

 The very best accuracy achieved from the Project leaderboard was `0.97560`.

 Using the techniques outlined in this project, I was able to achieve  an accuracy of `0.9969`.